algorodev/algorodev/README.md

 <h1 align="center">Hi 👋, I'm Alex</h1>
 <h3 align="center">Tech-enthusiast with +5 years of experience as a programmer with quick adaptation to new challenges and responsibilities.
 Experience of working with tight deadlines, under time pressure while ensuring quality and with agile methodologies.
-I'm always curious to learn more about technologies and any kind of art, I'm a passionate about music, films and sports.</h3>
+I'm always curious to learn more about technologies and any kind of art, I'm a passionate about music, films and sports.
+Based in Dublin.</h3>

-- 👨‍💻 All of my projects are available at [https://portfolio-algorodev.netlify.app/](https://portfolio-algorodev.netlify.app/)
+- 👨‍💻 All of my projects are available at [my portfolio](https://algorodev.com/)

-- 💬 Ask me about **Javascript and Typescript**
+- 💬 Ask me about **Javascript, Typescript or Python**

 - 📫 How to reach me **me@algorodev.com**